 Currently, management has no intention of growing cannabis at its U.S. greenhouse facilities or holding any equity investments in U.S. cannabis cultivation businesses, in each case until it is federally legal to do so.
 The Company's sole cannabis operations are its 50% ownership interest in Pure Sunfarms.

-The Company continues to seek and evaluate other global cannabis opportunities where cannabis is either currently legal or is in the process of becoming legal.
+The Company continues to seek and evaluate other cannabis opportunities in North and South America where cannabis is either currently legal or is in the process of becoming legal.

 Hemp (combination of VFH, AVGGH and VFLP)